Better Birth Control Education Reduces Unintended Pregnancies

 About our study

-In partnership with Planned Parenthood, we rigorously tested whether the training improved women's access to birth control and reduced rates of unintended pregnancy in a cluster randomized trial at 40 health centers nationwide.
+In partnership with Planned Parenthood, we rigorously tested whether the training improved access to birth control and reduced rates of unintended pregnancy in a cluster randomized trial at 40 health centers nationwide.
 The study followed 1,500 women ages 18 to 25 who received contraceptive counseling and did not want to become pregnant in the next year for one year, learning about their health and well-being at regular intervals.
 The study also evaluated the knowledge and practices of 500 clinic staff at participating clinics.

-- Much more knowledgeable about contraceptive options.
+- More knowledgeable about contraceptive options.

 - More likely to choose an IUD or implant.

-Our training increased providers’ knowledge about the most effective birth control options and expanded women’s access to these methods.
+Our training increased providers’ knowledge about the most effective birth control options and expanded access to these methods.
 Providers who received the training were: